lareza-farhan-wanaghi/gophercises/readme.md

 ## Description
 This repository contains my exploration for the [gophercises](https://gophercises.com/) exercises.
 As a challenge, all source codes written are my ideas without viewing the tutorial videos.
-(Note: Please visit links corresponding to specific exercises to see the official exercise details)
+(Note: Please visit each link corresponding to a specific exercise to see the official exercise detail)

 ### Folder details